This post may contain affiliate links. Please read my disclosure policy.

 - 1 cup white or cider vinegar

-- About 3 to 4 pounds of cucumbers - small pickling cukes are best
+- 4 lbs cucumbers - small pickling cukes are best [see notes, below]

 Instructions

-- This will make about 4 quarts of pickles, so you need 4 1 quart jars with lids, or more if they are smaller.
-Canning jars aren't necessary, but they do need a lid.
+- This will make about 4 quarts of pickles, so you need 4 1 quart jars with lids, or the approximate equivalent in other jars.
 Wash in hot soapy water and rinse well [or run through the dishwasher].

 - Measure the water, vinegar and salt into a 3 quart sauce pan and set over high heat - you want the salt to dissolve and the mixture to come to a full boil.

 - Meanwhile, make sure your cucumbers are good and clean.
 Cut them however you like - the smaller the pieces, the more that will fit in a jar.
-I like spears, because they are pretty to serve, though if I end up with a lot of odd sized cucumbers, chunks may work better.
+I like spears, because they are pretty to serve, though if I end up with a lot of odd sized cucumbers, chunks or slices may work too.

 - In the bottom of each jar, place 1 large head of dill, or several smaller ones.
 You can also put in some of the fronds and stems.
-Then put 1 garlic clove in the bottom.
+Then put 1 garlic clove, cut in pieces in the bottom.

 - Fill each jar with cucumbers - for spears, it might be easier to lay the jar on its side.
 You can really cram them in there tightly, but leave a good inch of headspace at the top, so that the brine will be able to cover the pickles.

-- Top the cucumbers in the jars with another clove of garlic, as well as another large head of dill.
-You can just leave it at that, or for a little more complexity of flavor, add a scant teaspoon of mustard seed, a pinch of red pepper flake and 5 peppercorns to each jar.
+- Top the cucumbers in the jars with another clove of cut up garlic, as well as another large head of dill.
+Each jar gets a heaping 1/2 teaspoon of pickling spice a big pinch of red pepper flake.

 - Carefully fill each jar with the boiling water/vinegar/salt mixture, making sure to get the cucumbers completely covered.